 She currently serves as chair of the Assembly Committee on Natural Resources.
 In addition, Assemblymember Garcia currently serves on the following legislative committees: Judiciary, Ethics, Environmental Safety and Toxics, Utilities and Energy, as well as Budget Subcommittee 3 (Resources and Transportation).
 She also is former assistant majority leader of the state Assembly.

-In addition to serving on these committees, Assemblymember Garcia is also the chair of the Legislative Women’s Caucus and vice chair on the Commission on the Status of Women and Girls, working at the forefront of making impressive change for California’s women and girls.
+In addition to serving on these committees, Assemblymember Garcia is also the chair of the Legislative Women's Caucus and a member of the Commission on the Status of Women and Girls, working at the forefront of making impressive change for California's women and girls.

 Before being elected to public office, Cristina Garcia had already staked her claim as a warrior for ethical conduct in local and state government.
 When the city of Bell corruption scandal broke, gaining national attention, Bell residents turned to Cristina to take action.
 She worked with concerned citizens to form the Bell Association to Stop the Abuse (BASTA), a local advocacy organization that forced Bell's corrupt officials out of office and ushered in accountability and transparency for the first time in the city's history.